 You may be wondering why we said that All-clad cookware heats more evenly than Cuisinart cookware.
 This is because All-clad cookware sets feature stainless steel that extends throughout the sides and up the rim, while some Cuisinart models only have their conductive layer in the core of the set and not the sides.
 This results in uneven heat distribution while All-clad doesn’t have cold spots.
 Therefore, All-clad will ensure that users cook food to perfection as it provides even heat on the entire cooking surface.

-Both of this cookware are oven-safe to different degrees.
+Both cookware is oven-safe to different degrees.
 All-clad’s stainless steel cookware set is oven safe up to 600˚F, while the Cuisinart cookware is oven safe up to 500˚F. Furthermore, All-clad non-stick cookware is safe in the oven up to 500˚F, while Cuisinart non-stick cookware is oven safe up to 350˚F. This means that All-clad can put up to more heat than Cuisinart.

 One of the features that these two cookware brands share is that they both produce dishwasher-safe cookware.
 However, it is recommended that you use your hands to clean the cookware for longevity.